mayant15/mayant15.github.io/pages/about.md

 layout: page
 permalink: /about/
 title: About Me
-subtitle: Biography and contact information
 ---

-I'm Mayant Mukul, a junior mathematics undergraduate at the Indian Institute of Technology, Kanpur.
-I'm interested in tech, specifically video games and programming.
-Contact me on [LinkedIn](https://www.linkedin.com/in/mayant-mukul-222086172/) or by [email](mailto:mayantmukul@hotmail.com).
+I'm Mayant, a senior mathematics undergraduate at the Indian Institute of Technology, Kanpur.
+I'm interested in software architecture, designing complex programmes with multiple independent components that run in harmony.
+My current field of interest is computer graphics and I'm working on a game engine called [Lotus](https://github.com/mayant15/lotus/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mayant-mukul-222086172/) or by [email](mailto:mayantmukul@gmail.com).

-{% include post/image.html %}